WordPress/gutenberg/packages/e2e-test-utils/README.md

 **Returns**

-`Promise` Promise resolving with a boolean.
+`Promise`: Promise resolving with a boolean.

 ### insertBlock